GoobyFRS/bluebotpc-web/index.md

 ## Managed WordPress

 By deploying [OpenLiteSpeed WordPress](https://openlitespeed.org/) for my customers, I can decrease website load times by as much as 30%.
 This can also reduce the server-side load as much as 25%!
 This allows you to serve more customers with fewer resources.
-This means you spend less!
+This means you can spend less!

 - Managed SSL Certificates increase your site security and boost your Search Engine credibility.
 - Daily and Weekly Backups to ensure business continuity and easy rollbacks!